Committees: 2023-2024

 Criminal Justice- Ben Cooper, Chair

-Education – Roslyn Green, Chair
+Education – Roslyn Green, Co-Chair and Brian Copening, Co-Chair

 Seeks to eliminate segregation and other discriminatory practices in public education, study local educational conditions affecting minority groups; investigate the public school system and school zoning; seek to stimulate school attendance; keep informed of school conditions and strive to correct abuses where found; promote parental involvement in education.
-National NAACP: Education

 Finance – Kristian McKenith, Chair